anvilco/spectaql/README.md

 ### Testing

-> comming soon
+> Coming soon!

-Testing is powered by [Mocha](https://mochajs.org/)/[Chai](http://chaijs.com/), and automated testing is run via [CircleCI](https://circleci.com/).
+Testing is powered by [Mocha](https://mochajs.org/)/[Chai](http://chaijs.com/) and automated testing is run via [CircleCI](https://circleci.com/).

 At this stage, unit tests have not been written for all parts of the codebase.
 However, new code should be tested, and unit tests for the existing code will be added in the future.

 Run `npm test` on the repository to start the automated tests.
 Some parts of testing can be configured using environment variables.

 - `OFFLINE=true`
-  Some tests use HTTP connections to test giving DociQL remote API specifications.
+  Some tests use HTTP connections to test, giving DociQL remote API specifications.
 Use `OFFLINE=true` to skip tests that require an internet connection.

 Include environment variables before calling `npm test`.
 For example, `OFFLINE` mode can be enabled via `OFFLINE=true npm test`.